johnazariah/csharp-uniontypes/docs/index.md

 }
 ```

-This signifies that we want a type called `Maybe<T>` which can be _either_ a value of type `Some<T>` or of `None`.
+This indicates that a `Maybe<T>` type is _either_ a `Some` wrapping a value of type `T`, or a `None` "marker" value.

+* This `.csunion` file is processed by a [Source Generator](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview), which then generates the appropriate objects to implement the  discriminated union in C#.

-Using value semantics provided by records in C# 10.0 and above, we can then generate the following code which implements the discriminated union.
+Using value semantics provided by records in C# 9.0 and above, we can then generate the following code which implements the discriminated union.

 ```csharp
 namespace Monads